Email/Postal Rules of Play

 - Except as outlined below, the normal CCLA Rules of Play will govern.
 The most recent publication of the CCLA Rules of Play may be found in the January-February Chess Correspondent and on the CCLA website ( https://www.serverchess.com ).
 New members have already received a copy of the rules.
 Extra copies are always available from CCLA.

-- WARNING!
-CCLA ByLaw VII requires current membership at all times.
+- CCLA By-law VII requires current membership at all times.
 Failure to renew your membership within 90 days of expiration will result in forfeiture of all CCLA games in progress and any prizes or advancements earned.
-The renewal date is January 1st and is printed on every mailing label of the Chess Correspondent magazine - that's six reminders per year!
+The renewal date for all memberships is printed on every mailing label of the Chess Correspondent magazine and email text for electronic memberships.

 - Time allotted for completion of games is two years (24 months) from the date on the official assignment sheet for this event.
 All games still in progress at the end of two years will be closed-out as draws, unless one of the players has submitted an adjudication request prior to the close-out date.
 There will be no extensions in playing time for this event.
 Note: close-out draws are unrated; adjudicated results are rated.
 A proper adjudication request consists of a complete and accurate game score, diagram of the final position and any pertinent analysis.